SEO creates more problems than it fixes

+SEO, unlike many other forms of marketing, requires you to examine many facets of the website and ask what can turn out to be difficult questions and choices for many companies.
 The reality is most web sites suck and are not built with consumers in mind but to showcase business units, egos or products.
-Many of the people who create them have no idea of how to sell anything.
-We can’t blame the developers since they are only laying the code that enables the features and functions identified by the information architects, web strategists and marketing teams.
-These are the people who believe they need to boast about how good they are while not bothering to think about how a consumer might actually want to interact with their content.
+As many of the CEOs have referred to them, digital business cards and brochures.
+Many people who create them do not know how to sell anything.
+We can’t blame the developers since they only lay the code that enables the features and functions identified by the information architects, web strategists, and marketing teams.
+These people believe they need to boast about how good they are while not considering how consumers might want to interact with their content.

 Here are some other issues I have recently faced: